ritika2808/data-science-portfolio/README.md

 # data-science-portfolio
-This is a repository containing portfolio of data science projects completed by me for self learning and hobby purposes.
+This is a repository containing data science projects completed by me for self learning purposes.